MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

     * App source metadata.
     * Connector configuration screen.

 * The visual tour can be a video, screenshot, a link to a static tab with app details.
-But all these references should be within Teams environment.
+But all these references must be within Teams environment.

     ![Sample App 1](../../../../assets/images/faq/Sampleapp1.png)
     ![Sample App 2](../../../../assets/images/faq/Sampleapp2.png)

 * Increment your app version number in the manifest if you make any manifest changes to your submission.
 * App must not take users out of Teams for core user scenarios.
-Link targets in apps must not link to an external browser, but should link to div elements contained within Teams example, inside Task Modules and tabs.
+Link targets in apps must not link to an external browser, it must link to div elements contained within Teams example, inside Task Modules and tabs.
 * All core and non-core scenarios must be completed within the Teams environment except for:
   * Privacy Policy
   * ToU